 Drug Testing Procedures

-Motor carriers have testing requirements for various stages of employment of the driver.
+Motor carriers have testing requirements for various stages of the driver’s employment.
 These stages are pre-employment, random testing, reasonable suspicion, post-accident testing, and return to duty testing.

 Before hiring a new driver, motor carriers must conduct pre-employment drug testing.
 This requirement helps screen persons with a history of substance abuse or current problems.